-"Extenuating circumstances" means verified cases of accidents, illnesses, immigration action, incarceration action, job, or other circumstances beyond the control of the student affecting their ability to complete a course(s).
-Colleges shall proactively engage with the student or their representative to identify available college support services to mitigate the extenuating circumstances and avoid withdrawal.
-Upon verification of the student's circumstances, and if mitigation efforts are unsuccessful, the student shall receive the excused withdrawal symbol ("EW") on their transcript.
+"Extenuating circumstances" means cases of accidents. illnesses. or other circumstances beyond the control of the student.
+Colleges shall proactively engage with the student or their representative to identify available college support services that may mitigate the extenuating circumstances and prevent withdrawal.
+If mitigation efforts are unsuccessful, the student shall receive the excused withdrawal symbol ("EW") on their transcript.
 Students shall not be denied an excused withdrawal due to a college's inability to respond to the petition or to provide sufficient assistance to mitigate the student's circumstances.